Tuesday, December 31, 2024

 Just before Dr. Lim left the room, he jokingly told Liza, "Don't forget the foley catheter".
 I am sure I turned red as a lobster, but Liza was furious and embarrassed, which of course resulted in more chuckles from the departing doctors.

-turned to me and, with a confused look on her face, asked me, “Finn, you just
+Liza turned to me and, with a confused look on her face, asked me, “Finn, you just blurted out when you were coming out from sedation that you like me.
+Is it true?”

-grinned sheepishly, “Liza, it was always you.”
+I grinned sheepishly, “Liza, it was always you.

-that was ten years ago.
+And that was ten years ago.
 “So, Delilah, can you please play a song for us for our nine-year wedding anniversary?"

 Part 1- THE SOLDIER, THE NURSE, AND THE SKYLINE PIGEON